Running WRF¶

 Do not change physics options until after running the ndown program.

-Run ndown.exe, which uses input from the (new) coarse grid wrfout file(s), and the wrfndi_d02 file.
-This produces a wrfinput_d02 and wrfbdy_d02 file (both which will actually correspond to domain 03).
+Run ndown.exe, which uses input from the (new) coarse grid wrfout file(s), and the wrfndi_d02 file to produce wrfinput_d02 and wrfbdy_d02 files (both which actually correspond to domain 03).

 Rename wrfbdy_d02 to wrfbdy_d01.

-Rename (or move) the wrfout_d01* files so as to not overwrite them (recall that these files correspond to d02).
+Rename (or move) the wrfout_d01* files to prevent overwriting (recall these files correspond to d02).

 Set time_step to comply with the fine-grid domain (typically 6*DX).